punit3/Date-Range-Selector/README.md

 ## Overview

 This project is built using the [Mantine](https://mantine.dev/) library along with Vite, React, and TypeScript.
-It showcases a Date Range Selector component that allows users to select a range between two dates.
+It showcases a Date Range Selector component that allows users to select a range between two dates and provides additional functionality for enhanced user experience.

+## Features

+- **Date Range Selector**: Allows users to select a range between two dates.
+- **Range Output**: Displays the selected range, including weekdays and weekend dates.
+- **Month Navigation**: Use arrow keys to move between months easily.
+- **Predefined Range Buttons**: Quickly select common date ranges such as:
+  - Last 7 days
+  - Next 7 days
+  - Next 30 days

 ## Setup Instructions

-### Prerequisites

-Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
-You can check if it's installed by running `node -v` and `npm -v` in your terminal.

 ### Getting Started